wp-media/wp-rocket/README.md

 With a regular web request, you may have to deal with script timeouts enforced by hosts, or other restraints that make it more challenging to run Action Scheduler tasks.
 Utilizing WP CLI to run commands directly on the server give you more freedom.
 This means that you typically don't have the same constraints of a normal web request.

 If you choose to utilize WP CLI exclusively, you can disable the normal WP CLI queue runner by installing the [Action Scheduler - Disable Default Queue Runner](https://github.com/Prospress/action-scheduler-disable-default-runner) plugin.
-Note that if you do this, you **must** run Action Scheduler manually.
+Note that if you do this, you **must** run Action Scheduler via WP CLI or another method, otherwise no scheduled actions will be processed.

 ### Commands